 Connects indirectly to the ATO via a Gateway for Superannuation Services or SuperStream

-Each time you start easyFBT you will be presented with the following screen which will allow you to login to the application by either entering your account credentials or choosing one of the optional enterprise account options:
+Each time you start easyFBT (2022 or later versions) you will be presented with the following screen which will allow you to login to the easyFBT application by either entering your account credentials or by choosing the optional "Continue with Microsoft Account" option:

 Available account options

 First time users will need to either create a standard account credential (via the Sign up option) or by linking your existing enterprise account to our easyFBT application.
 There are currently 2 options available to log into easyFBT: